teresabowe/furniture-restoration-collective/README.md

 - urls.py
 - views.py

-All of the above tests show no errors.
+All of the above files show no test errors.

 __Checkout App__